-Like any new console, the Xbox Series X and Series S aren’t without issues.
+Like any new console, the Xbox Series X and Xbox Series S aren’t without issues.
 Although since-debunked reports of smoking consoles painted Microsoft’s new consoles in a poor light, the Series X has had a surprisingly smooth launch (much smoother than the Xbox One, at least).

 Still, some issues remain.
 In this guide, we’re going to cover the most common Xbox Series X problems, as well as how to fix them.